Vasuji/CarND-MPC-Project/Reflection.md

   epsi1 - ((psi0 - psides0) + v0 * delta0 / Lf * dt);
 ```

-cost function: The cost specification is the critical part of MPC.
-I used all the things suggested in the class - CTE, ePsy, velocity reference delta, acceleration (absolute and its change rate), steering angle (absolute and its change rate).
+* Cost Function: The cost specification is the critical part of MPC.
+As suggested in the class - CTE, ePsy, velocity reference delta, acceleration (absolute and its change rate), steering angle (absolute and its change rate) has been used.

-The code for that is added in the <code> () </code> operator of FG_eval class.

 ```
  fg[0] = 0;